 also displaying the washer and drier for everyone who came in and out of

 the bathroom.
 Nuts, right?

-This is how our home was before we started remodeling it.
+This is how our home before version looked like before we started remodeling it.
 Light, yellowish floors, two small closets on either side of the living room blocking the nice view, a less than attractive fireplace, a closed-in kitchen and completely bland bathrooms.
 Our labor of love was done in two separate times, kitchen, floors, closets were removed and painted before we moved in and the remodeling of the bathrooms were done two years after while living in it.
 Tomorrow I’ll show you the after pictures!

 I covered this wall above with mirrors and framed it with two architectural columns.

 “Great ability develops and reveals itself increasingly with every new assignment.”
 Baltasar Gracian

 1-First get the finer foot filer, I can’t emphasize that enough.
 Use it one or two times on your feet before using it in your body to help it get even softer.

 2- Only use it when you’re taking a shower so the skin is thoroughly wet and lathered up in soap (not too much soap or the lather will get inside the filer’s grain and won’ t work well).

 3- Run the finer side of the filer in opposite direction of the hair growth.
 You’ll be able to tell when the filer gets rid of any dry skin or bump in your skin.

 5- Do not go over the same spot more than twice, don’t rub your skin just run it smoothly.
 That’s enough.